The Flask Mega-Tutorial Part XI: Facelift

 CSS Frameworks

-While we can argue that coding is hard, our pains are nothing compared to those of web designers, who have to write templates that have a nice and consistent look on a list of web browsers.
+While we can argue that coding is hard, our pains are nothing compared to those of web designers, who have to create web pages that have a nice and consistent look on a list of web browsers.
 It has gotten better in recent years, but there are still obscure bugs or quirks in some browsers that make the task of designing web pages that look nice everywhere very hard.
 This is even harder if you also need to target resource and screen limited browsers of tablets and smartphones.

 If you, like me, are a developer who just wants to create decent looking web pages, but do not have the time or interest to learn the low level mechanisms to achieve this effectively by writing raw HTML and CSS, then the only practical solution is to use a CSS framework to simplify the task.
 You will be losing some creative freedom by taking this path, but on the other side, your web pages will look good in all browsers without a lot of effort.
 A CSS framework provides a collection of high-level CSS classes with pre-made styles for common types of user interface elements.
 Most of these frameworks also provide JavaScript add-ons for things that cannot be done strictly with HTML and CSS.